Magnitude Kishiwada: Career

-During his highschool life, Fujita trained in artistic gymnastics, mixed martial arts and powerlifting, and years later, he showed interest in professional wrestling.
+During high school, Fujita trained in artistic gymnastics, mixed martial arts and powerlifting, and years later, he showed interest in professional wrestling.
 For many years Fujita trained in worked in preliminary matches in Japan's hardcore wrestling promotions, including FMW, W*ING, and Big Japan Pro Wrestling, competing under his real name, and as Toryu ("Dragon Slayer").

 Osaka Pro Wrestling (1999–2005)

 In 1999, he landed in Osaka Pro, where he became a kaiju character named Monster Zeta Mandora.
 However, he gained fame in late 2001 by turning heel, donning a more traditional wrestling mask and renaming himself Big Boss MA-G-MA.
 He left the promotion in 2005.